OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-29-developer-position-bordeaux.md

 # Duration

-For 4 years starting in Fall 2015.
-Interviews will be run in September.
+From 2 to 4 years starting as soon as possible.

 # Salary

-Depending on the applicant's past experience, 1600 € to 2300 €
+Depending on the applicant's past experience, 1600 € to 2900 €
 of monthly *salaire net* (salary after non-wage labour cost but before income tax).
-Equivalently, this is a yearly *salaire brut* of 23600 € to 34999 €.
+Equivalently, this is a yearly *salaire brut* of 23600 € to 40000 €.

 # Location